-From day one, Interface has been a hands-on operation involving its three founders – and remains so to this day even though the management team has expanded significantly since.
+From day one, Interface has been a hands-on operation involving its two founders – and remains so to this day even though the management team has expanded significantly since.
 The hub of the Interface operation today can be found at the company’s headquarters in Greater Manchester from where all nationwide and overseas projects are controlled and clients provided with full technical and administrative assistance.
 It is from here that a highly qualified team of design engineers undertake the pre-installation planning to ensure each nationwide project can be implemented by the company’s skilled installation teams on cost and on time.

 “They (Interface) have a very experienced Management team and are competently supported by experienced site staff who are proactive, forward thinking and drive the project to the programmed completion” ~ Alan England, Projects Installation and Commissioning Engineer, United Utilities

 David Taylor started his career as the first outside assistant electrical engineer to be hired by W. H. Smiths Electrical Engineer – then one of the UK’s leading electrical contractors – for their overseas division.
 Read More

 Until the arrival of David Taylor, the company had always promoted from within the ranks of its graduates from its in-house apprenticeship scheme.

 The young electrical engineer repaid the company’s trust in him as he eventually ended up as the Overseas Division Manager some 11 years and a lot of globetrotting later.

 During his time with W.H.
 Smiths, David Taylor was involved in a number of projects at exotic locations including Greater Cairo Waste Water, an Aluminium Smelting Plant in Shanghai, a power station in Sudan and a steel works in Morocco.

 He subsequently moved to J.R.
 Williams electrical engineers in Stockport as projects manager for UK and overseas which saw him work in Pakistan, Ghana, Bangladesh and Guatemala.